hernantz/backbone.sos/README.md

 ```

 ## Caveats
-Since event callbacks are called in the order in which they were "scheduled",
+Because Backbone handles events like a FIFO (the first to hook for a signal is
+the first to listen to it), you want the callbacks that alter the state of your
+data to be called before your views can render that state.
+Generally, the best
+place to setup these callbacks is the `initialize` method of your models and
-try to track your models/collections as early as possible, ie. in their
+collections.
+In other words, try to track your models/collections as early as
-initialize methods, otherwise you could be reacting to events or rendering
+possible, ie. in their initialize methods, otherwise you could be reacting to
-your models/collections before they are marked as `loading` or `loaded`.
+events or rendering your models/collections before they are marked as `loading`
+or `loaded`.

 ```javascript
 // Here model will trigger sync and doSomething() will still perceive